You can still enrol for classes starting in February

-- demonstrate an understanding of the importance of an effective clinical governance framework for patient safety and quality patient outcomes
+- Communicate an understanding of the importance of an effective clinical governance framework for patient safety and quality patient outcomes

-- discuss the links between effective governance and the four domains of patient safety and quality
+- Discuss and analyse the links between effective governance and the four domains of patient safety and quality

-- identify the systems and processes to maintain and monitor patient outcomes within each of the four domains of patient safety and quality
+- Evaluate the systems and processes to maintain and monitor patient outcomes within each of the four domains of patient safety and quality

-- discuss the drivers and barriers for the implementation of effective clinical and corporate governance frameworks.
+- Discuss and analyse the drivers and barriers for the implementation of effective clinical and corporate governance frameworks

 - Clinical Governance Overview

 - Clinical Effectiveness

 - Effective Workforce